 Are you missing the opportunity to connect with others through conversation?
 Join us for Collection Conversations!
 Participants in this facilitated hour-long Zoom experience begin by making observations about a work of art in our collection.
 As observations open the way for questions, associations, memories and stories, we will build an interpretation of the work of art through conversation.
 Information about the artist and suggestions for further exploration will be provided for participants following the discussion.
 There is no fee to participate, but registration is required.
 Each conversation has a maximum of 10 participants.
-This month's conversation about Alison Saar's Whither takes place on March 23 at 11am.
+This month's conversation about Carrie Moyer's Lypsinka in the Park takes place on April 20 at 11am.
 Register here to reserve your spot!

 Slow Viewing Nights